Skip to main content

 What makes Reggio Emilia one of the world’s most celebrated models of early childhood education?

-This book explores the innovative approach used in Reggio Emilia, Italy, where children’s well-being and intellectual growth are nurtured through the “hundred languages of children.”
-From birth to age six, children express themselves through speech, movement, art, music, and more, fostering creativity and symbolic thinking.
+This book explores the innovative educational approach originating in Reggio Emilia, Italy, where children’s well-being and intellectual growth are nurtured through the profound concept of the "hundred languages of children."
+It recognizes that from birth to age six, young minds possess infinite ways to express themselves, utilizing speech, movement, art, and music to construct their understanding of the world.